Website Form Analytics

 When People Visit the Form Page

-Similar to heatmaps, clickmaps also furnish real-time data about where visitors are clicking on a form and the pattern they’re following while interacting with it.
+Similar to heatmaps, clickmaps also furnish real-time data about where visitors are clicking on a page and the pattern they’re following while interacting with it.
 Such information helps find out the key action points and the ones causing a lag or distraction in a visitor’s form filling journey.

 - Track actual mouse movement of a visitor as he/she moves through the web form.